Adpros7/sound-to-music/README.md

 # ScoreForge (COMPLETLEY VIBE CODED)

 ScoreForge is a full-stack web application that converts short audio clips into engraved sheet music.
 Upload MP3, WAV, M4A, or FLAC files, pick a clef, and receive a downloadable PDF score alongside MusicXML and MIDI exports.
+I'm testing vibe coding with this.

 ## Features